-Meet the requirements of IgCC 1001.3.1.2 (10.3.1.2) (Building Project Commissioning), with the following modifications:
+For all projects with design starts before 7 April 2023, meet the requirements of IgCC 1001.3.1.2 (10.3.1.2) (Building Project Commissioning), with the following modifications:

 - For buildings and systems that are less complex, commissioning may be tailored as determined by the DOD Service AHJ.
 For Army projects, refer to Army policy for determination of systems to commission.
-For Air Force and Navy projects, the Project Delivery Team must determine the level of commissioning activities required. - "Schematic design" is the design charrette or similar conceptual design activity prior to completion of 35% design. - Documentation as described in ASHRAE 55 Section 6.2 is not required."
+For Air Force and Navy projects, the Project Delivery Team must determine the level of commissioning activities required. - "Schematic design" is the design charrette or similar conceptual design activity prior to completion of 35% design. - Documentation as described in ASHRAE 55 Section 6.2 is not required.